curtisnlogan/prevent-final/README.md

 ### Responsive Navigation

-A mobile-first navigation system with special consideration for tablet users (exposed home link).
+A mobile-first navigation system with special consideration for tablet users (the home link is exposed).

-**Technical Implementation:** Bootstrap navbar with custom breakpoint logic - the home link is hidden on tablets (`d-md-none d-lg-block`) but exposed separately for tablet users (`d-none d-md-block d-lg-none`) positioned with margin-left offset.
+**Technical Implementation:** Bootstrap navbar with custom breakpoint logic - the home link is hidden on tablets (`d-md-none d-lg-block`) but exposed separately for tablet users (`d-none d-md-block d-lg-none`) positioned with a margin-left offset.
 The navbar uses gradient backgrounds with font weight and border radius customizations that override Bootstrap defaults for brand consistency.

 ## Design Process